ManasviGoyal/Distributed-Multi-Agents/ENGINEERING_NOTEBOOK.md

 # Engineering Notebook: Distributed Multi-Agent LLM System

 This engineering notebook documents the design, development, and progress of our Distributed Multi-Agent LLM System.
 The project explores how multiple lightweight language models can be orchestrated in parallel to improve response reliability, ethical coverage, and system resilience.
-By combining a modular architecture with fault-tolerant mechanisms, we aimed to overcome the limitations of single-model systems—such as inconsistency, fragility, and narrow ethical reasoning.

 The full source code is available [here](https://github.com/ManasviGoyal/Distributed-Multi-Agents).
 More details on the code structure and how to run the code can be found in the [`README.md`](https://github.com/ManasviGoyal/Distributed-Multi-Agents/blob/main/README.md).
 Also, the deployed documentation can be found [here](https://manasvigoyal.github.io/Distributed-Multi-Agents/).
 The post presented at the SEAS design fail can be found [here](https://github.com/ManasviGoyal/Distributed-Multi-Agents/blob/main/poster.pdf).